-This strand of my life is lived out through my role as an Associate with the National Development Team for Inclusion (click here to go to the NDTi homepage).
+This strand of my life is lived out through my role as an Associate with the National Development Team for Inclusion (check out this 3 minute video describing NDTi or here to go to the NDTi homepage).
 I have been with the NDTi since 1999, and have worked with around 150 organisations across the United Kingdom.
 Most of this work has been with services that support people experiencing mental health issues or living with learning disabilities, but some work has been with other groups.
 Lots of the work is about being human, so it is easy to apply it anywhere.

 Green Light Toolkit

 An examination of how mainstream mental health services respond to the needs of people who also have autism or learning disabilities.
 You can see the first report here and the updated Green Light Toolkit for self assessment here.
+If you are coordinating an audit in your organisation, collect a single ID code for each of your teams from here and then get everyone to complete the audit online via this link.
+Then I can generate a report on your performance that might look a bit like this example.
 A long reading list on this topic can be found here, easy-read resources are here and an assortment of other interesting resources are here.

 Advocacy Quality Performance Mark